OAT7963/mae_pdf_processing/README.md

 The below is for Credit Card Bank Statment.
 As for Debit card, you will see additional columns like "Money in, Money Out" and "Statement Balance"

+I've cleaned up the data a little, you will see the location and more descriptive version.

 ![alt text](/image/output_cc_example.png)